 Module M15 Semester 3 Duration of module 1 Semester Type of module Compulsory Courses included in the module n/a How frequently is the module offered Each semester Admission requirements Strongly recommended: Financial Accounting (M1.1), Management and Cost Accounting (M1.2) Level Bachelor Transferability of the module open to exchange students / students of other ESB bachelor programmes on request.
-Responsible Prof. Dr. Michel Charifzadeh professor/ Office: 5-113, Tel.: 07121 271 3053 module coordinator michel.charifzadeh@reutlingen-university.de Name of lecturer Prof. Dr. Michel Charifzadeh Language of instruc- tion English Credits (ECTS) 4 Total workload 120 hours (30 hours lecture time, 45 hours independent study, 45 hours exam preparation) Contact hours per week (SWS) 2 hours Examination/ type of assessment 1 hour written exam Weighting of grade within programme 4/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will have an enhanced understanding and insight into applying concepts, instruments, and techniques of management accounting and control for implementing strategic goals.
+Responsible professor/ module coordinator Prof. Dr. Michel Charifzadeh Office: 5-113, Tel.: 07121 271 3053 michel.charifzadeh@reutlingen-university.de Name of lecturer Prof. Dr. Michel Charifzadeh Language of instruc- tion English Credits (ECTS) 4 Total workload 120 hours (30 hours lecture time, 45 hours independent study, 45 hours exam preparation) Contact hours per week (SWS) 2 hours Examination/ type of assessment 1 hour written exam Weighting of grade within programme 4/157 Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: Students will have an enhanced understanding and insight into applying concepts, instruments, and techniques of management accounting and control for implementing strategic goals.
 Students will recognize ethical aspects of accounting and understand the role of the controller in a corporation.
 Students will acquire the ability to set up an operating budget as well as a financial budget independently.
 They will be able to critically discuss the behavioral implications of the budgeting process.
+Students will acquire the skills to measure the financial performance of a business firm in various perspectives.